menotti/playground-41d1904q/markdowns/final.md

 **Pros**

 - Potential gains of 500%-700% performance versus a linear code.
-- Similarities with CUDA programming, vectorization at GPU level.
+- Similarities with CUDA programming, the vectorization at GPU level.

 **Cons**